natgo/wt-wiki-scraper/wikitext-transpiled/ground/PTZ89.md

 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|PTZ89 (120 mm)}}

 The PTZ89 uses a domestic 120 mm smoothbore cannon.
 The turret is equipped with an assisted loader in the bustle that can hold up to 10 rounds at once.
 When the assisted loader still has ammunition, the gun only takes 5 seconds to reload, which is highly impressive for its rank.
 Refilling the assisted loader is done one round at a time and takes a while, so it's best to take a break from heated combat once the supplies start to run low.
-The turret rotation speed is on par with the [[Type 69]]; below average, but not agonizing like the [[ZTZ59D1]].
+The turret rotation speed is 18 degrees per second in RB with an ace crew, which is below average but not agonizing like the [[ZTZ59D1]].
 Gun depression and elevation levels are rather poor, so be careful on hilly terrain.
 5 degrees of gun depression is better than the ZTZ59D1 but still far worse than the [[M60A3 TTS (China)|M60A3 TTS]].

 {| class="wikitable" style="text-align:center" width="100%"
 |-